iams3cond/misc/handouts/intellij/intellij_setup.md

 3. Give the run configuration a name (it can be anything -- but ideally will describe the sort of program you want to run).
 Then point IntelliJ to the class which contains the `main` function.
 In this case, that class is `Hello`.
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/running_code3.png" width="600">

-4. Click 'Ok' then press the green play button
+4. Click 'Ok' then press the green play button to run the program
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/running_code4.png" width=500">

-5. The code should run
+5.
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/run_results.png" width=500">